 Shareholder between the date of this Agreement and the Effective Date pursuant to the provisions of Section 5.1(ad) hereof) shall terminate this Agreement for any reason or shall fail to go forward with this Agreement or fail to satisfy the conditions they are required to satisfy in order for the Franklin Side to go forward with the Closing, or to close the transactions contemplated hereby or breach any representation, warranty or covenant which causes the Franklin Side not to go forward with the transactions contemplated hereby, Covey shall pay to Franklin Five Hundred Thousand Dollars (\$500,000) as liquidated damages.
-Each of the Parties acknowledges that the sum to be paid pursuant to this Section 6.2 represents a reasonable and good faith attempt by the Parties to ascertain the damages that would be suffered by one Side in the event that the other Side failed to close the transaction or satisfy the conditions necessary for the other Side to close the transaction.
+Each of the Parties acknowledges that the sum to be paid pursuant to this Section 6.2 represents a reasonable and good faith attempt by the Parties to ascertain the damages that would be suffered by one Side in the event that the other Side failed to close the transaction.
 Each Side waives any right or claim to any damages resulting from a termination of this Agreement and a failure to go forward with the transactions contemplated hereby except as set forth in this Section 6.2.